Minimax Statistical Estimation under Wasserstein Contamination: Introduction

-and similarly for IDS and CDS.
-An estimator is a JDS $\ep,d$--\emph{minimax rate-optimal estimator} if the risk is of the order $\M_J$ as a function of $n$ and other specified problem hyperparameters, and similarly for IDS and CDS. \end{definition}

-After a distribution shift, the original value $\theta(P)$ of the parameter $\theta$ is often unidentifiable; however one can still evaluate the error in estimating it, with the understanding that it may not converge to zero as the sample size grows.
-Our goal is to study the minimax risk and determine good estimators under these three distribution shifts.
-We also aim to determine a least favorable distribution over the ambiguity set $\mathcal{V}$ of data distributions and perturbations; also referred to as a least favorable prior, see \Cref{sec: bayes}.
+and similarly for IC. \end{definition} An estimator is a JC $\ep$--\emph{minimax rate-optimal estimator} if the risk is of the order $\M_J$ as a function of $n$, $\ep$ and other specified problem hyperparameters, and similarly for IC.\footnote{ After contamination, the original value $\theta(P)$ of the parameter $\theta$ may not be identifiable; however one can still evaluate the error in estimating its original (identifiable) value, with the understanding that the error may not converge to zero as the sample size grows.}